 Their brand was founded in 2011 and began franchising in 2014.
 They now boast more than 1,700 studios in 45 countries.
-A starting investment between $100,000 and $300,000 is normal, including an ongoing 7% royalty fee and 2% advertisement fee for the initial five-year contract.
+A total initial investment between $100,000 and $300,000 is normal, including an ongoing 7% royalty fee and 2% advertisement fee for the initial five-year contract.

 Established in 2002, Snap Fitness is synonymous with gym buffs.
 A 24/7 gym with a no-frills approach to fitness that provides its members with a low-cost monthly membership.
 The gym franchise is hugely popular and leverages real-time fitness data tracking to elevate the member experience.

 Club Pilates offers full-body workouts using equipment like EXO-chair, TRX, and a springboard.
-It is one of the largest global Pilates brands with more than 600 studios.
+It is one of the largest global boutique fitness Pilates brands with more than 600 studios.

 To finish it off

 When you invest in an established concept and a respected and recognised brand, you can run your own fitness franchise using a proven business model.
 The most successful fitness franchises offer varying and innovative models and technology to continue to stand out from the competition.